Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 1. In about 30 seconds, when the container registry instance is live, select the container registry instance and then, in the left pane, select the **Access keys** link.

     Be sure to enable the *admin user* setting, so that you can access this container registry instance from your machines and push Docker containers into it.
-Doing so also enables access from the Azure Web App for Containers instance we will set up soon.
+Doing so also enables access from the Azure Web App for Containers instance that you'll set up soon.

 1. In the **Access keys** pane, copy the **username** and **password** values and paste them into your global Maven *settings.xml* file.
 For more information about Maven settings, go to the [Apache Maven Project](https://maven.apache.org/settings.html) website.

-   For your reference, here is an example of the *${user.home}/.m2/settings.xml* file:
+   For your reference, here's an example of the *${user.home}/.m2/settings.xml* file:

     ```xml
     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"